 Solution: Fixed-rate, long-term Welcome Home Loans.

-After years converting manufactured-home parks to resident ownership we realized that the homeowners weren’t benefitting financially as much as we’d expected.
-The reason: Many were paying interest rates of 14% or higher on their loans they’d used to buy their homes.
+After years converting manufactured-home parks to resident ownership, we realized that the homeowners weren’t benefiting financially as much as we’d expected.
+The reason: Many were paying interest rates of 14% or higher on the loans they’d used to buy their homes.